buiducnhat/base-monorepo/.ruler/bts.md

 - Run commands from the root to execute across all workspaces
 - Run workspace-specific commands with `bun run command-name`
 - Turborepo handles build caching and parallel execution
-- Use `bunx
-create-better-t-stack add` to add more features later